Skip to main content

 Cognitive Scoring

-ACT-R inspired ranking boosts frequently and recently accessed memories.
+ACT-R inspired ranking boosts frequently accessed, recently used, and well-connected memories.
 Bayesian confidence lets agents verify or dispute facts.
 All computed in SQL.

 Split workspace — two profiles, one system